-If you have decided to purchase a banner, it is very important to place your new banner is a position that will do your company the most good.
+If you have decided to purchase a banner, it is very important to place your new banner in a position that will do your company the best.
 By selecting the proper location, you can ensure that your new purchase will perform up to expectations and that it will be able to function to the utmost.

-By following these steps, you will be able to get the most out of your banner, both in actual life of the banner and effectiveness in getting your message across.
+By following these steps, you will be able to get the most out of your banner, both in the actual life of the banner and its effectiveness in getting your message across.